To help you manage dysphagia after TBI, this post will discuss the causes and treatment methods.

 - Soft-solid foods.
 These are foods that need even more chewing but are easily cut and mashed, such as tender meats, fruits, and vegetables.

-Avoid crunchy or sticky foods such as nuts and crackers until your speech therapist gives you permission.
+In addition, avoid crunchy or sticky foods such as nuts and crackers until your speech therapist gives you the OK.

 How Long Does Dysphagia Usually Last?